Data scientist

 I am Martin, a data scientist working in the healthcare industry with a master's degree in computer science from EPFL.

 Interested in the healthcare sector, I enjoy solving challenging problems that have the potential to have a significant positive impact on society.
-I currently work at Volv Global, where we create AI to diagnose people with rare diseases.
+I currently work at Volv Global, where we create models to diagnose people with rare diseases.

 Volv Global